-The second section of this trail is wide but still has a few downhill loose rock segments that will prove challenging.
-It will bring the rider again on Morena Stokes Valley Road.
+The second section of this trail is wide but still has a few downhill, loose-rock segments that will prove challenging.
+It will bring the rider back onto Morena Stokes Valley Road.
 This is where the ride overlaps with the previous climbing segment to the Corral Canyon OHV Area.

 This time, the trail to be followed is on the northeast side of the area.
 Kernan #802

-trail is fun, fast, with a couple small jumps heading downhill which will take the rider back to the car on Morena Stokes Valley Road.
+is fun and fast with a couple small jumps heading downhill.
+This trail will take the rider back to the car on Morena Stokes Valley Road.